-Renewal application
+Renewal Application

-You must timely file an annual renewal application (Form RP-467-Rnw) in the assessor's office to continue the exemption.
-Although some assessing units may accept renewal applications to be filed after the taxable status date, you should file the renewal application on or before such date.
-Some municipalities permit the filing of affidavits (Form RP-467-aff/ctv for a city, town, or village, Form RP-467-aff/s for a school district) in lieu of renewal applications after the exemption has been granted on five consecutive assessment rolls.
+An annual renewal application (RP-467-Rnw) must be timely filed in the assessor's office to continue the exemption.
+Although some assessing units may allow renewal applications to be filed after taxable status date, you should file the renewal application on or before such date.
+Some municipalities permit the filing of affidavits (RP-467-aff/ctv for a city, town or village, RP-467-aff/s for a school district) in lieu of renewal applications after the exemption has been granted on five consecutive assessment rolls.